samuelmr/pebble-solveit/README.md

-# pebble-solveit
-Solve It - math watchface for Pebble
+# Solve It - math watchface for Pebble